Experience A Weekend in Oxford

 Fill your evening with world-class Choral Evensong in an Oxford college chapel.
 These take place every evening during University of Oxford term-time and start between 5:15pm and 6:45pm depending on which college you visit.
 We recommend joining the Choirs of the grand Christ Church Cathedral for an unforgettable evening.

-Relax in the elegant Randolph Hotel, an icon of Oxford.
-Enjoy a tipple at the famous Morse Bar in the hotel, before heading to the Acanthus Restaurant for outstanding seasonal British cuisine.
+Relax in the elegant Randolph Hotel by Graduate Hotels, an icon of Oxford.
+Enjoy a tipple at the famous Morse Bar in the hotel, before heading to the Alice Restaurant for outstanding seasonal British cuisine.

 Start your day with an exhilarating morning on the water.
 Take a punt on the river – a truly timeless Oxford tradition – from Cherwell Boathouse to see the city from a different perspective.
 Alternatively, from Folly Bridge take a chauffeured cruise down the River Thames from Salter’s Steamers or Oxford River Cruises and admire the views of Christ Church College in the distance.